Hasmonean dynasty: Numismatics

 Hasmonean coins usually featured the Paleo-Hebrew script, an older Phoenician script that was used to write Hebrew.
 The coins are struck only in bronze.
-The symbols include a cornucopia, palm-branch, lily, an anchor, star, pomegranate and (rarely) a helmet.
+The symbols include a Menorah, cornucopia, palm-branch, lily, an anchor, star, pomegranate and (rarely) a helmet.
 Despite the apparent Seleucid influences of most of the symbols, the origin of the star is more obscure.
+Hasmonean coins are the first known coins in Judea to completely omit depictions of humans or animals, which Yonatan Adler posited was evidence that the Hasmoneans were the first Jewish authorities to enforce rules on creations of "graven images" in line with the Ten Commandments.